 - Providing a good or service in the market place.
 Trademarks and service marks cannot validly exist unless there is a connection to a commercial activity.

 - Selecting a trademark or service mark that is distinctive, and is not a generic or descriptive term for the particular good or service.

-A copyright protects the original creative works of authors and artists, which are fixed in a tangible medium of expression (e.g., a book, manuscript, video or audio file).
-Copyright protection is a means to promote the creative arts by giving an author (or authors) exclusive rights to use and distribute the covered works for a period of time from the date of creation (under US law this is typically the duration of the author’s lifetime + 70 years).
+A copyright protects the original creative works of authors and artists, which are fixed in a tangible medium of expression, such as a book, manuscript, video, or audio file.
+Copyright protection is a means to promote the creative arts by giving an author or authors exclusive rights to use and distribute the covered works for a period of time from the date of creation.
+Under US law this is typically the duration of the author’s lifetime + 70 years.
 Creative works can include literature, music, dramatic works, pictures, graphic art, sculptures, audiovisual works, sound recordings, and architecture.
 Notably, ideas are not copyrightable, as the original idea must be developed and reflected in a tangible medium to obtain protection.
 For example, a movie can have multiple copyrights because there may be multiple fixed creative works, including the written script, music (e.g., the sheet music and written lyrics), and recorded film.

 About the Author

 Dev Batta is a Senior Associate and admitted to practice law in California, Virginia, and in front of the United States Patent and Trademark Office (USPTO).
 Mr. Batta has over 10 years of experience as an intellectual property and technology lawyer.
 Prior to joining Avasant, he worked for several large law firms, including Cooley and Locke Lord.
 Mr. Batta has successfully prosecuted over 100 patent applications in technologies ranging from driverless vehicles, E-commerce, drones, content delivery, and Internet advertising.
 He also represents both plaintiffs and defendants in patent and trademark litigation and proceedings both in Federal Court and in front of the USPTO.